 National Coded Wire Tagging and Tag Recovery Programme - This tagging programme takes place in up to 8 locations nationally, with recovery centres in commercial fisheries, recreational fisheries and hatchery broodstock collections.
 Up to 500,000 smolts have been tagged and released since 1980 with approximately 250,000 being tagged presently.
 The data are reported to ICES annually and are incorporated in the Reports of the Working group on North Atlantic Salmon.
 Returns of tagged adult salmon and the distribution of Irish and international tagged salmon in the drift net fisheries from 1980 to 2006 clearly demonstrated the mixed stock nature of these fisheries and has been a key element in the Irish government's decision to close this fishery on the precautionary principle in 2007.
 Subsequent genetic stock identification confirmed the highly mixed stock nature of this fishery.
 In the absence of the landings of salmon at many major ports, the tag recovery programme will concentrate on key areas with remaining single stock fisheries in estuaries, bays and rivers and the information will continue to be used for the management of the individual and district river stocks.-Following the closure of the Irish Mixed Stock salmon fishery in 2006, tag returns from commercial fisheries were as anticipated extremely low relative to other years but there was a significant increase in the recovery of tags in riverine brood stock collections in both years as more fish escaped to enter freshwater.
-In 2015 approximately, 3,000 individual tag recoveries were generated from a release of approximately 200,000 smolts in 2014.
-Survival was again low in 2015 for most groups returning to the coast and rivers confirming that conditions at sea for salmon survival are not yet improving.
+In 2017 approximately 2,000 individual tag recoveries were generated from a release of approximately 200,000 smolts in 2016.
+Survival was again low in 2017 for most groups returning to the coast and rivers confirming that conditions at sea for salmon survival are not yet improving.

 Burrishoole wild salmon census - Long-term monitoring programme reflecting the decline in marine survival of European salmon stocks.
 This site is one of only three facilities in NEAC area with total census capabilities (i.e. upstream adult and downstream adult and juvenile trapping and monitoring).
-Returns form wild smolt migrations in 2013 returning 2014 indicated an even more reduced marine survival rate from approximately 9/11% in 2012/'13 to only 4.5% in 2014.
-Marine survival of wild smolt returning in 2015 was 7.8%, which is still amongst the lowest rates in the time series.
+Marine survival of wild smolt returning in 2017 is still amongst the lowest rates in the time series.
 Survival rates from all of these releases are reported in annual ICES WGNAS reports.

 Party or relevant jurisdiction European Union - Ireland

 Title of project Kelt survival

 Objective of research project Tag salmon kelts from four rivers in southern Ireland and monitor marine migration, depth and temperature preferences

 Brief description of research project 33 Atlantic salmon kelts were captured in four Irish rivers, (Blackwater, Nore, Suir and Barrow) and fitted with satellite pop-off tags and released in inshore waters in March 2010 & 2011.
 The tags were programmed to pop-off after three, four and six month periods.
 After pop-off the tags communicate with the Argos satellite and data on depth and temperature and pop-off position are generated.

 Dates during which research 2010 - 2012

-will take place Area in which research will (Data analysis and publication only in 2015) Southern Ireland
+will take place (Data analysis and publication only in 2015)

-take place Southern Ireland
+Area in which research will take place Southern Ireland

 Estimated number and weight of salmon to be retained Salmon kelts between 2.3 and 4.5kg

 Resources

 Estimated cost of the research project £23,000 annually in 2010 and 2011.

-Number of participating Two,

-scientists Audun H. Rikardsen, Paddy Gargan
+Number of participating scientists Two, Audun H. Rikardsen, Paddy Gargan

 Name and e-mail address Audun H. Rikardsen

-of coordinating scientist in charge of project audun.rikardsen@uit.no
+of coordinating scientist audun.rikardsen@uit.no

+in charge of project

 Details of research

 vessels, e.g. name,

-registration, call sign and description of vessel
+registration, call sign and

+description of vessel

 Type and amount of gear

-and other equipment to be
+and other equipment to

-used
+be used

-Details of any collaborating
+Details of any collaborating countries

-countries
+Countries